Azure Stack administration basics

 - SQL and MySQL databases

 These services require additional configuration before you can make them available to your users.
-For more information, see the "Tutorials" and the "How-to guides\Offer services" sections of our documentation.
+For more information, see the "Tutorials" and the "How-to guides\Offer services" sections of our Azure Stack operator documentation.

 Azure Stack will continue to add support for Azure services.
-For the projected roadmap, see the Hybrid Application Innovation with Azure and Azure Stack whitepaper.
+For the projected roadmap, see the Azure Stack: An extension of Azure whitepaper.
 You can also monitor the Azure Stack blog posts for new announcements.

 What tools do I use to manage?